1jkeepers3/TodoList-HW/README.md

+# Additions by Me
+- Added a way for users to mark an item priority
+- Changed some of the styling
+- Added some simple instructions for the user

 # Introduction

 A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app